mkoutra/cpp-assignments/README.md

 ## CS-150 Assignments, Fall 2022-2023
 Course webpage: [CS-150](https://www.csd.uoc.gr/CSD/index.jsp?content=courses_catalog&openmenu=demoacc3&lang=gr&course=10)

-The first three assignments implement a simplified version of the game “Town of Salem”.
+The first three assignments implement a simplified version of the game **“Town of Salem”**.
 The provided text contains a few grammatical errors and awkward phrasings.
 Here's a corrected version:

 The fourth assignment is an implementation of OOP fundamentals.